rkumar/rbcurse/README.markdown

    `gem install rbcurse`

  Now go to the the `examples` folder and execute some examples.
-Each sample writes to a log file named view.log.
+Each sample writes to a log file named rbc13.log (earlier view.log).
 If the examples folder is readonly, you will have to set `LOGDIR` to a writable folder as below.

     cd examples
     ruby test2.rb